-Author has written 10 stories for Super Smash Brothers, Tales of Symphonia, and Avatar: Last Airbender.
+Author has written 12 stories for Super Smash Brothers, Tales of Symphonia, Avatar: Last Airbender, and Legend of Korra.

 "I don't want some Canada Cowboy winning the MVP award!"
 That came from most NBA players in 2006 when Steve Nash was nominated for league MVP.
 For Nash, he did end up winning the award, becoming one of nine very special players to win it back-to-back.
 And thats where my pen name came from; after all, there are doubters across the world, so shouldn't life be about overcoming those odds and trying to acheieve something special, and in essence, feeling good about doing it?